gianfranco2605/gianfranco2605/README.md

 <img src="https://media.giphy.com/media/D8pgJSsZSm3AI/giphy.gif" alt="Hi there GIF">

-- 💥 Hi, my name is Gianfranco Navas Fernandini.
-I'm devoted to mastering the art of JavaScript, React, Next.js, and WordPress.
+- 💥 Passionate about  React,  Next.js WordPress and more.
+On a journey to perfect my web development skills 🚀.
+Connecting and collaborating with fellow coders.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/gianfranconavasfernandiniwebdeveloper/)